splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 You can also use the methods shown in :ref:`zeroconfig-nodejs-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable and other environment variables.

-See :ref:`advanced-nodejs-otel-configuration` for the full list of supported environment variables.
+See :ref:`advanced-config-auto-instrumentation` for more information.

 .. _troubleshooting-zeroconfig-nodejs-k8s: